 7) Data Privacy and Security

-Poor data security increases your chances of leaks and lawsuits, but you can avoid that by investing in a good CDP.
+Poor data security increases your chances of leaks and lawsuits.
+But you can avoid that by investing in a good CDP.
 Your CDP should have robust data management and governance features to make sure that your customer data is accurate, updated, and secure.

 8) Customization Options